 Seville provides plenty of reasons why it is one of Spain’s most popular cities for travellers.
 It will enchant you with its charm and beauty thanks to its stunning architecture, vibrant culture and delicious food.
 From the Giralda Tower to the incredible Alcázar Palace, there’s a reason for everyone to visit Seville.

-Let’s take a look at the most beautiful places and things to do in Seville:
+Let’s take a look at the best places and things to do in Seville:

 1. The Alcázar of Seville